Wingar/Wigi/README.md

 TODO
 ----
-Page History, file name validation/escaping, Hell of a lot of cleanup (This got messy fast... oops) Move over stuff from the git controller to model stuff
+Page History, file name validation, Hell of a lot of cleanup (This got messy fast... oops) Move over stuff from the git controller to model stuff